Quick Start

 Using with DocAligner

-to help align the MRZ region:
+to help find the document's location before performing MRZ recognition.

 import cv2